 - (2008) Vampires emerge into human society.
 Humans and vampires must learn to live together.
 The core group of the main characters all begin their story arcs during this season.
 Sookie and Bill first meet in what is later revealed to be a staged attempt to attract her to the Vampire Authority.

-- (2009) A maenad infiltrates Bon Temps under the guise of a benevolent mother figure, but has ulterior motives involving Sam; the core cast (detailed above) must find a way to defeat her.
+- (2009) A maenad (Michelle Forbes) infiltrates Bon Temps under the guise of a benevolent mother figure, but has ulterior motives involving Sam; the core cast (detailed above) must find a way to defeat her.
 The politics of the vampire social caste system are explored and we find that each US state has a king or queen and that each state is separated into a number of areas, each governed by a sheriff.
 Season two also introduces us to werewolves via the local pack in Shreveport, led by Alcide Herveaux (Joe Manganiello).

 - (2010) The king of Mississippi, the 3000-year-old vampire Russell Edgington (Denis O'Hare), is introduced and is the main antagonist of season three.
-Eric seeks vengeance upon him for the slaughter of his family in Sweden a millennium ago.
+Eric seeks vengeance against him for the slaughter of his family in Sweden a millennia ago.
 But at 3000 years old, he's a tough nut to crack.
 Jason becomes involved with a pack of trashy werepanthers he was initially attempting to protect.
 Sookie learns more about what exactly she is from her honest-to-goodness faerie godmother, Claudine.

 - (2011) Bill is named king of Louisiana and gains much power in the political world of the Vampire Authority.
 A powerful witch named Marnie Stonebrook (Fiona Shaw) establishes a coven in Bon Temps—with disastrous consequences for the local vampires.
 She casts a spell on Eric that gives him total amnesia.
 As Sookie attempts to care for him until his memory is regained, they develop a somewhat clumsy love affair.
 A villain from the past returns to Bon Temps.